cgkineo/adapt-list/README.md

 Defines the number of columns wide the **\_items** are displayed in.
 If the value of **\_numberOfColumns** is `2`, each **\_items** will be 50% wide.
 Similarly, if the value of **\_numberOfColumns** is `3`, each **\_items** will be 33.3% wide.
 In mobile view, the width of each **\_items** is 100%.

 ### \_orderedList (boolean):
-If set to `true`, each item in the list will numbered.
+If set to `true`, each item in the list will be numbered.
 This setting will only take affect if there are no list item images defined.
 The default value is `false`.

 ### \_animateList (boolean):
 If set to `true`, the list of items will animate when scrolled into view.
 The default value is `false`.